CyS2020/Notebook/ElasticSearch.md

     - Doc values are supported on almost all field types, with the notable exception of text and annotated_text fields.
   - dynamic
     - The dynamic parameter controls whether new fields are added dynamically, and accepts the following parameters: <br/>true、runtime、false、strict
+- Field data types
+  - object and nested field can used by Nested Query
+  - The nested type is a specialised version of the object data type that allows arrays of objects to be indexed in a way that they can be queried independently of each other.